Skip to main content

 Flexible options for the unique needs of students

 RUSM admits students three times a year, in January, May, and September, allowing you to start medical school when it’s right for you.
-While September is the traditional start date, rolling admissions with a January or May start date allow you to complete coursework before graduation and provides more time to prepare for United States Medical Licensing Examination® (USMLE) testing.
+While September is the traditional start date, rolling admissions with a January or May start date allows you to complete coursework before graduation and provide more time to prepare for United States Medical Licensing Examination® (USMLE) testing.

 Is med school for me?
 How hard is medical school?